 Pretty much next door, you’ll find one of Longstreet’s gems; Beerhouse.
 With 25 beers on tap and their famous 99 bottles on the wall, you’ll have no trouble quenching your thirst.
 You can even order your own keg in advance, or go on a beer tasting adventure.
 Beerhouse also has a delicious menu of burgers, steaks, and other comfort and bar foods, if you happen to be hungry.
 We highly recommend their snacks menu!
 If you’re looking to party it up there’s a dancefloor next door for your enjoyment.

-Right across the road you’ll find Fiction Music Bar, one of the most popular nightclubs in Cape Town.
-With frequent themed nights, live music and parties, the venue is never quiet, and guests will be pleased to find two outside area and a spacious but intimate dancefloor.
+Right across the road, you’ll find Fiction Music Bar, one of the most popular nightclubs in Cape Town.
+With frequent themed nights, live music and parties, the venue are never quiet, and guests will be pleased to find two outside areas and a spacious but intimate dancefloor.
 Upstairs in a gaming themed lounge and bar, with geeky and edgy decor and themed drinks.

 Once you’ve concluded your walk up Longstreet, we recommend you take to the neighbouring streets such as Loop, Kloof and Bree for more fantastic clubs, bars, and art galleries.